-EconoGrid 40® is a grass & gravel paver that can provide a solution to a wide range of trafficking needs over grass surfaces.
+EconoGrid 40® is a flooring alternative that can provide a solution to a wide range of trafficking needs over grass surfaces.
 The need might be an overflow car park, an emergency access route or residential parking.

 EconoGrid 40® pavers have been manufactured with carefully selected recycled plastics, meeting the demands and loads imposed by heavy road vehicles.

 The 40mm cells on the EconoGrid 40® protect the grassroots from damage.
 The indented design allows grass runners to grow from cell to cell resulting in stronger and thicker grass surface.

 EconoGrid 40® range provides a vehicle access solution that costs less than concrete and is pervious enabling you to comply with soft landscaping regulations.
 Councils generally required over 15% of your commercial property to be soft landscape.

 Porous Paving systems reduce the need for expensive drainage solutions and stormwater retention requirements whilst replenishing water to landscape areas and presenting an aesthetically pleasing site.

 Designed as a DIY installation All Stake Supply provides detailed downloadable installation instructions on this website.
 Alternatively, we can arrange accredited landscape companies to install grass protection products.

 - Car and Bus Coach Parks